SwampertX/cv/pnc2024/letter.typ

 of Research in Computer Science), in France.
 I am writing to express my enthusiastic interest in attending the "Proof and Computation" Autumn School 2024 at Aurachhof.
-My research interests lie in Type Theory, Proof Assistants, and Logic, particularly in the metatheory of proof assistants.
-The courses offered by this autumn school align perfectly with my research focus on proofs and computation, thus it would be a great honor to join the school in Fischbachau this September.
+My research interests lie in Type Theory, Proof Assistants, and Logic, particularly in the metatheory of proof assistants, and I am planning to do a PhD in these areas.
+The courses offered by this autumn school align perfectly with my research focus on proofs and computation and are taught by wonderful professors, thus it would be a great honor to join the school in Fischbachau this September.

 Since May 2024, I have been undertaking my Master's Year 1 internship with